Parent and Carers Handbook

 Rebound

-Rebound Therapy is used to facilitate movement, promote balance, promote an increase or decrease in muscle tone, promote relaxation, promote sensory integration, improve fitness and exercise tolerance, and to improve communication skills.
+Rebound therapy is used to facilitate movement, improve balance, stimulate an increase or decrease in muscle tone, promote relaxation, enhance sensory integration, improve fitness and exercise tolerance, and to develop communication skills.
 We have a room dedicated for this use with a trampoline embedded in the floor of the room.
-Rebound therapy is prioritised for our students working in the Explorer Pathway
+Rebound therapy is prioritised for our students working in the Explorer Pathway.

 Jabadao

-We have two Jabadao spaces in school, students are able to access the rooms for weekly sessions or movement breaks.
+We have two Jabadao spaces in school and students are able to access the rooms for weekly sessions or movement breaks.
 The Jabadao approach of movement play influences the importance of physical play to aid development.
 The benefits of Jabadao include promoting good health, wellbeing, happiness and learning.
-This area is prioritised for Travellers and Adventurers in the main school site.
+This area is prioritised for students on the Traveller and Adventurer pathway in the main school site.

-Forest School is a child-centered learning process which creates opportunities for holistic development through its long-term approach to developing skills such as exploration, investigation and enquiry, cooperation and communication and supported risk taking.
-This is prioritised for our Discoverer students of all ages.
+Forest School is a child-centered outdoor learning process which creates opportunities for holistic development through its long-term approach to developing skills such as exploration, investigation and enquiry, cooperation and communication and supported risk taking.
+This facility is prioritised for students on the Discoverer Pathway of all ages.

 We use three different apps at school to help keep you informed and involved in your child's education: